[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 AgentCoreMcp Gateway / MCP server configuration

-The contents of agentcore.json and harness.json are directly mapped as inputs to the L3 constructs, creating a structure that allows what was created by CLI to be placed on CDK as is.
-I'd like to dig deeper into this as well.
+The contents of agentcore.json and harness.json are directly mapped to L3 inputs, creating a structure that takes what's created by the CLI and places it on CDK.
+I'd like to explore this area more deeply as well.

 Conclusion

-Since agents can now run without writing your own logic, a new option has emerged for testing simple agents.
-There are still many aspects to verify, such as how to easily give Skills to the agent itself, so I'd like to continue testing!
+Since agents can now work without having to write logic yourself, a new option has emerged for testing simple agents.
+There are still many aspects I haven't verified, such as how easily Skills can be added to the agent itself, so I want to keep experimenting!

-This was a quick test focused on speed!
+This was a quick test with speed as the priority!

-I hope this article has been helpful.
+I hope this article has been somewhat helpful.
 Thank you for reading to the end!

 Share this article